bagder/uncurled/money.md

-When a large portion, or even all, of the work in a project is done by volunteers rather than paid staff or employees at a company, the dynamics becomes a litte different than what they are on a typical commercial software project.
+When a large portion, or even all, of the work in a project is done by volunteers rather than paid staff or employees at a company, the dynamics becomes a little different than what they are on a typical commercial software project.

 You cannot *demand* or require that someone works on a particular area,